luyadev/luya/docs/guide/app-security.md

 ]
 ```

+When enabling `ensureSecureConnection` a few other security mechnism are triggered as well, like cookies use secure flag and a few headers will be set (Strict-Transport-Security, X-XSS-Protection, X-Frame-Options => "SAMEORIGIN".

 ## Secure login

 We recommend to enable {{luya\admin\Module::$secureLogin}} which will send you a token by email you have to enter.
 As maybe your customers do not use strong passwords we recommend to enable this option.
 In order to use $secureLogin your mail component must be configure well in order to send emails with secure tokens.